rda0/ansible-role-webserver/README.markdown

 webserver_site_config_default_vhost_default_https_enablessl: Use EnableSSLCert le-default
 ```

+Note: Explicitly name multiple certificates to be autoselected in `webserver_vhosts` config.

 ### letsencrypt staging

 To use the [Let's Encrypt staging environment](https://letsencrypt.org/docs/staging-environment/) to avoid hitting the rate limit set `webserver_letsencrypt_use_staging: True`